ash-barone/Client-Scheduling-Application/README.txt

 JDBC version: MySQL-Connector-Java-8.0.26

 ::Running the Program::
 To run this program, first, open the folder in IntelliJ.
-Next, you have to update your IDE settings to the program, To do this, you will access File>Project Structure to create a PATH_TO_FX leading to your JavaFX SDK.
+Next, you have to update your IDE settings to the program.
+To do this, you will access File>Project Structure to create a PATH_TO_FX leading to your JavaFX SDK library.
 Then, you will access File>Settings to add your JavaFX SDK library and MySQL Connector library.
 Finally you will create a new Application configuration with the following format:
  - Select main.Main as your Main class.